top of page

 That’s it!
 A lovely little project to focus on and truly one of the easiest and best penny-saving wedding DIY’s ever!

-And don’t forget we have a beautiful confetti hamper for hire, complete with decorative paper cones, floral garlands, love & confetti signs – all ready to top up with your own personal confetti mix!
+And don’t forget we have two beautiful confetti kits available to hire, complete with super pretty handmade paper cones, floral garlands, love & confetti signs – all ready to top up with your own personal confetti mix!
 The perfect combination 💕❤️!
-Pop on through to our stock page to see the hamper and lots of other beautiful wedding props and decorations.
+Pop on through to our stock page to see our confetti kits and lots of other beautiful florals, wedding props and decorations available to hire for your special day.

 Comments